EENCloud/EEN-CLI-Public/README.md

 Note:

-- Except for `cameraID` and `cameraName` all other field in camera settings file are editable.
+- Except for `cameraID` and `cameraName` all other fields in the camera settings file are editable.

 ### Bridge settings that can be edited:

-1.local-rtsp-metrics - [Bridge rtsp metrics]
+1. local-rtsp-metrics - [Bridge rtsp metrics]

 ### Available camera status